Morehead City Office Injury Lawyers

 If you are unsatisfied with a finding of the North Carolina Industrial Commission, there are appeal processes.
 Knowing how to proceed with a workers’ compensation insurance claim can be confusing; there are many steps to take to file a claim, and they all must be done within stipulated time frames.
 If you are suffering from a work-related injury or illness, you should be focused on healing, not on insurance claims.
 That’s why the experienced attorneys at Law Office of Sam Scudder are here to help.

 For your family’s sake, we strongly recommend that you speak with an experienced workplace injury lawyer so that you do not unintentionally lose benefits that you may be due if you have been hurt in your office.
-Contact the Raleigh office injury lawyers of Law Office of Sam Scudder, at (252) 222-0227 today to gain a committed ally in your legal and claims filings.
+Contact the Morehead City office injury lawyers of Law Office of Sam Scudder, at (252) 222-0227 today to gain a committed ally in your legal and claims filings.